carimo198/ab-test-project/README.md

 # ab-test-project
 WNW streaming A/B testing project from my Applied Analytics subject at university. <br />
+The final report can be viewed via https://carimo198.github.io/ab-test-project/ <br />

 ## Background
 WNW is a streaming company which is refining their recommendation engine to provide better recommendation to customers. <br />